Keywords; self manipulation.

 The uncinate process or uncus is a small piece of bone that serves to protect the nerve root from a slipped disc.
-It forms the delicate uncovertebral joints.
+It forms the delicate uncovertebral joint.

 Chiropractic manipulation uses joint distraction, something the self manipulator cannot do, to prevent cartilage on cartilage trauma during the adjustment.

 The tiny joints of Luschka, also known as uncovertebral joints, are also designed to protect the nerve root, by preventing any lateral movement of the bones in the neck.
 They only exist in the lower cervical spine.
 But injury to the cartilage in these joints releases harmful chemicals that inflame the spinal nerves roots; vague, constant, and very irritating pain in the neck results.

 One wonders how people could possibly start popping their necks in the crazy and dangerous manner.
 Deaths have been recorded.

 Researchers have now established beyond doubt that the hyaline cartilage in all joints is utterly dependent on movement for its proper nutrition.
-Immobilisation of any joint leads within a very short time, read hours in white mice, anyway to progressive, irreversible arthritic changes in the cartilage.
+Immobilisation of any joint leads within a very short time, read hours in white mice anyway, to progressive, irreversible arthritic changes in the tissues.